 FMC is committed to continuing to do its part to address climate change and its impacts.
-In 2019 we set new environmental goals to reflect the changes to our business with the acquisition of the DuPont Crop Protection Business and the separation of the FMC Lithium business.
-Our new 2030 intensity reduction targets for energy and greenhouse gas emissions are both 25 percent from our 2018 baseline year.
+Our 2030 intensity reduction targets for energy and greenhouse gas emissions are both 25 percent from our 2018 baseline year.
 FMC has been reporting its GHG emissions and mitigation strategy to CDP (formerly Carbon Disclosure Project) since 2016.
 FMC detailed the business risks and opportunities we have due to climate change and its impacts in our CDP climate change reports.
-In recognition of our commitment to address climate change, FMC enhanced its CDP Climate Change score from a "C" in 2018 to a "B" in 2019.
+FMC received a "B" in the CDP Climate Change questionnaire in 2020.
+In 2021, FMC will begin conducting climate related scenario analyses in line with the Taskforce for Climate-Related Financial Disclosures recommendations to better understand our risks and opportunities with respect to climate change.